 Following a competitive selection process which saw 481 projects apply, 51 were chosen to receive cash grants of between €20,000 and €200,000 to support their innovative responses to the COVID-19 pandemic.
 These projects will also receive a non-financial business support package.

-In & Out was developed to educate, inform and entertain Ireland’s LGBT+ community and connect with those in rural and remote settings isolated by the COVID-19 pandemic.
+In & Out was developed to educate, inform and entertain Ireland’s LGBTQ+ community and connect with those in rural and remote settings isolated by the COVID-19 pandemic.

 Deirdre Mortell CEO of Rethink Ireland said: “We are delighted to announce these 51 Awardees today under the first phase of the Innovate Together Fund.
 In these times of extraordinary crisis, the invention and imagination shown by the 481 applicants and 51 Awardees is remarkable.
 The projects cover the spectrum from physical and mental health supports, to online education, community outreach, sustainability, food security and reskilling our workforce.
 It is phenomenal to see the depth and breadth of innovation in Ireland at the moment.
 Our Fund remains open for philanthropic donations to increase the funds available in Round 2.”